arturmora/Didactic-Control-Plant/README.md

 Eletronics:
 - Arduino UNO
 - Shield MPU6050 (accelerometer and gyroscope)
-- 2 Shields DRV8833 (or 1 ESC for your motor, but need to chante the program)
+- 2 Shields DRV8833 (or 1 ESC for your motor, but need to change the program)

 Printed parts:
 - 1 Frame